 What is VoIP?

 VoIP stands for Voice Over Internet Protocol.
 It is the technology for delivering voice and other forms of communication over and Internet Protocol for IP.
 It connects employees working from home through phone, video conferencing, and live chat without any assistance from Public Switched Telephone Network (PSTN).
-People now even use VoIP services for their residential purposes.
+People now even use best VoIP services for their residential purposes.
 It provides reduced call prices, support services, and high-end features such as call forwarding, calls hold, and voicemail.
 There are VoIP solutions that allow you to run a PBX and connect employees working from home.
 If you run a business, then VoIP service may be helpful to you.
 Here are the top 10 VoIP solutions that can help you stay connected.

 - RingCentral: RingCentral offers solutions that range from small vendors to giant enterprises.
 The Ring Central Office provides all the main virtual PBX features, including auto attendant, company directory, call forwarding and handling, and multiple extensions.
 It also provides features like voicemail, fax, meetings, and webinars.
 It works on both iOS and Android devices.
 It even lets you combine your VoIP strategy with team collaboration tools, contact center services, and analytics.